stelar-eu/klms-core-components-setup/data-catalog/README.md

 	  	- ./pg_scripts/30_custom_schemata.sql:/docker-entrypoint-initdb.d/30_custom_schemata.sql

 This SQL script will be used to create custom schemata (KLMS ontology, workflow metadata) in the same database used and maintained by CKAN.
+The `geometry` column included in certain tables requires installation of PostGIS.

 *IMPORTANT!* Make sure that this `30_custom_schemata.sql` file is copied under `pg_scripts` and it has enabled execution permissions for all users.